lahiru04/custoast/README.md

 ---

-Simple Library To Customize Toast.
+A Library To Customize Toast.

 ## Installation